Bobby Ologun

-Bobby Ologun (ボビー・オロゴン, Bobī Orogon) is a Nigerian-born television personality and mixed martial artist with Japanese citizenship.
+Bobby Ologun (ボビー・オロゴン, Bobī Orogon) is a Nigerian-born Japanese television personality and mixed martial artist.
 In Japan, he is known simply as Bobby (ボビー).
 He speaks English, Yoruba and Japanese.
 He lives in Saitama, Saitama Prefecture.
 On July 26, 2007, he announced on Mezamashi TV that he had become a naturalized citizen of Japan, taking his wife's surname and registering officially as Bobby Konda (近田 ボビー, Konda Bobī).

-He is currently working as the narrator for You wa Nani Shi ni Nippon e (YOUは何しに日本へ).

 Early life

 Ologun is the third brother in a family of thirty-one brothers and sisters.
 After graduating from the University of Nigeria, Nsukka, he came to Japan as an assistant to a trading company which his father manages.
 In 2001, he worked a part-time job in the kitchen of a cafe in Daikanyama, Shibuya, while also first appearing in Sanma Akashiya's television program Sanma's Super Karakuri-TV on Tokyo Broadcasting System as a non-Tarento interviewee.
 By the end of the year, he was regular on the popular skits featured on Karakuri-TV, The Funniest Language School, as a student.